ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 You can search for more than one resource if you use comma-separated resources in a command.
 The search for multiple resources will display multiple result tables, one result table for each resource you fetch.

-To see the list of all available resources from AMPLIFY Central, including information about whether those resources are scoped or unscoped, run:
+To see the list of all available resources from Amplify Central, including information about whether those resources are scoped or unscoped, run:

 ```
-amplify central get
+axway central get
 ```

 ## get